FAQs for participants

 How does Jóvenes con Futuro measure candidate’s English proficiency?

-As you may see, we do not ask for any specific official certificate that proofs your English level, but we do ask for an advanced English level (minimum of B2 is highly recommended) that allows participants live and work in an English-speaking environment.
+As you may see, we do not ask for any specific official certificate that proofs your English level, but we do ask for an advanced and fluent English level (minimum of B2 is highly recommended) that allows participants live and work in an English-speaking environment.
 We will measure the level of English according to the personal video and during the interviews.
 The level of English may be an important factor to determine whether an applicant moves forward in the process or not.

 Which companies will be hosting participants?